-Did you notice that, you can NOT start your car without keeping the gear in neutral and pressing the brake.
+Did you notice that you can NOT start your car without keeping the gear in neutral and pressing the brake?
 Why it is so?
-It is so protect you from accidentally starting and moving your car.
+It so protects you from accidentally starting and moving your car.
 That’s Poka Yoke, A mistake proofing logic to help you not doing any mistake.
-Let’s learn more about Poka Yoke, Poka Yoke Definition, meaning and some poka yoke examples in this article.
+Let’s learn more about Poka Yoke, Poka Yoke Definition, meaning, and some Poka yoke examples in this article.

 - Poka Yoke Definition: Poka Yoke Meaning